You don’t need to have private health insurance to be seen at the Emergency Centre – only patients requiring hospital admission need to be insured.

 In the event that you do need to be admitted to our private hospital, we will confirm that your private health insurance covers the particular condition at the time.
 If you do not have applicable insurance coverage, we will discuss options with you – for example the hospital may require payment upfront to be admitted.

 Travellers from overseas countries are not generally eligible to claim the Medicare rebate from the Australian Government.
-Therefore we charge $460 In-hours or $530 After-hours, plus the cost of tests or other services from our partner providers.
+Therefore we charge $625, plus the cost of Medicare consultation fees, tests or other services from our partner providers.
 You may be able to claim this back from your travel insurance provider depending on the policy you have.

 Please note there is no GST payable on our charges as this is a healthcare service.